HadoopGenomics/SeqPig/README.txt

 SeqPig is a library of import and export functions for file formats commonly used in bioinformatics for Apache Pig.
+Currently it supports BAM/SAM, FastQ and Qseq input and output.
+It is built on top of the Hadoop-BAM library.

 A) Setup instructions: